Director and Founding President

 Blog Content Coordinator

-Hi!
-I am a junior Sociology and Anthropology student at Stockton University, and I am very grateful for this opportunity!
-As a TSF blog writer, my job is to research, write, and edit articles that resonate with TSF’s mission, the TS community, and the general public.
-Thus, with my posts, I help spread TS awareness, aid the TS community with overcoming their challenges, and inspire both people in and outside of the TS community to advocate for more TS awareness, research, and legal protections!
+My background in Sociology and Anthropology allow me to effectively work with our team of talented writers and editors to research, write, and edit articles that resonate with TSF’s mission, the TS community, and the general public.
+The blog posts help spread TS awareness, aid the TS community with overcoming their challenges, and inspire both people in and outside of the TS community to advocate for more TS awareness, research, and legal protections.
+The writing department is expanding, and we encourage talented writers and editors to join us here at TSF.

 As a current student of Business Administration with a concentration in International Business at Monmouth University, I am so grateful to work with the Turner Syndrome Foundation.
 Through working primarily in community outreach, my goal is to continue to help those with Turner Syndrome not only have access to resources and any information that may be essential to them, but also maintain a connection with them and enable them to feel safe and heard.
 In my role I will continue to advocate for those who are affected by Turner Syndrome to build and maintain community support.